 If the font you want to use is available through Adobe fonts (Typekit) or Google fonts, you can add them through the integrations in Site settings > Fonts tab.
 Learn more about integrating Adobe fonts.

-Good to know: You do not need a paid site or Workspace plan to upload custom fonts.
+Good to know: You do not need a paid Site or Workspace plan to upload custom fonts.

 In this lesson, you’ll learn: